whatbugsyou/design_mode/README.md

 2. how to solve ?
 3. how is the solving effect ?
 ## singleton
-  - lazy mode
+  - the lazy mode: create when use
-    - statc inner class
+    - static inner class
     - DCL: double-checked lock
-  - hungry mode
+  - the hungry mode: create when load
     - static init

 ## prototype